Bit-Legi0n/student-request-management-system/README.md

 # student-request-management-system
-This is a web application for an educaitonal institute to manage their student requests.
+This is a web application for an educational institute to manage their student requests.